LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 GitLab CI Testing Dependencies (specific to LC CZ)
 ---------------------------------------------------

-RAJA GitLab CI testing depends on several other projects that we share with other projects.
+RAJA GitLab CI testing depends on several other projects that we develop collaboratively with other projects.
 These include

   * `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_,
     a centralized framework for software testing with GitLab CI on LC machines.
-The project is developed on GitHub and is mirrored to the LC CZ GitLab instance, where it is used by multiple projects.
+The project is developed on GitHub and is mirrored to the LC CZ GitLab instance.
-  * `Spack <https://github.com/spack/spack>`_, a widely used
+  * `Spack <https://github.com/spack/spack>`_, a multi-platform package
-    multi-platform package manager that builds and installs software stacks.
+    manager that builds and installs HPC software stacks.
   * `Uberenv <https://github.com/LLNL/uberenv>`_, a Python script
     that helps to automate the use of Spack and other tools for building third-party dependencies.
 Uberenv is a submodule in RAJA that lives in ``RAJA/scripts/uberenv/``.
   * `RADIUSS Spack Configs <https://github.com/LLNL/radiuss-spack-configs>`_,
-    a collection of build configurations used by Spack to generate host-config files for CMake.
-The build configurations are specific to LLNL LC platforms and are used by multiple projects.
-It also contains Spack packages for various projects, including RAJA.
-The RAJA Spack package is maintained in this project.
+    a collection of Spack compiler and package configurations used by Spack to generate host-config files for CMake.
+The build configurations are specific to LLNL LC platforms.
+Spack packages for multiple projects are maintained in this project.
 RADIUSS Spack Configs is a submodule in RAJA that lives in ``RAJA/scripts/radiuss-spack-configs/``.

 The relationships among these dependencies in a project that uses them is illustrated in the `RADIUSS Shared CI User Guide <https://radiuss-shared-ci.readthedocs.io/en/latest/sphinx/user_guide/index.html>`_.
 The guide also describes how the framework works and how to set up a project to use it.

+.. important:: The RAJA Spack package is maintained in the `RADIUSS Spack Configs <https://github.com/LLNL/radiuss-spack-configs>`_ project.
+When it is updated, it is pushed to the Spack repo on GitHub.

 In the rest of the this section, we describe files in the RAJA repo that are used to configure and customize the shared CI framework specifically for the